knanno/react-training-wheels/first-react-app/notes.md

 - This is a special function, useState, which is known as a React hook.
 There are other react hooks.
 - They are just functions that do something special, and start with the word use.
 - useState hook lets you create state.
-Whenever that state value changes,
+Whenever that state value changes, it triggers the component to be reevaluated.